vircadia/vircadia-native-core/server-console/README.md

 ### Packaging

-CMake produces a target `packaged-server-console` that will bundle up everything you need for the console on your platform.
+CMake produces a target `packaged-server-console` that will bundle up everything you need for the Server Console on your platform.
-It ensures that there are available builds for the domain-server, assignment-client, and Interface.
-Then it produces an executable for the console.
+It ensures that there are available builds for the domain-server and assignment-client.
+Then it produces an executable for the Server Console.

-Finally it copies all of the produced executables to a directory, ready for testing or packaging for deployment.
+The install target will copy all of the produced executables to a directory, ready for testing or packaging for deployment.